Hen of the woods mushrooms have an earthy, savory flavor that’s delicious sautéed and roasted! Here’s a recipe and info about this variety.

 - Button Mushrooms are the most common with a mild, neutral flavor

-- Cremini Mushrooms (aka baby bella) are great for soups, pizza, pasta and more
+- Cremini Mushrooms (aka baby bella) are great stuffed, in soups, pizza, pasta & more

 - Portobello Mushrooms are a treat stuffed, grilled or dolled up as a burger